cdslaborg/paramonte/install.config.md

 > This is particularly important for the programming languages other than Fortran
 > where the default value of `mod` is usually not `"all"`.

+> **WARNING**
+> The ParaMonte extended precision tests are prone to failure.
+> This is due to GNU compiler bugs for extended precision arithmetic.
+> To avoid bug-induced test failures when using GNU compilers,
+> you can additionally specify the [`--rki 1,2`](#rki) build
+> to build the library and its test for only the
+> single and double `real` type precisions.

 **optional**.
 The default value for `testing_type` is `none`.

 ## TIER-3 ParaMonte library build configuration flags